Razan-UI/flutter-shopbola/README.md

+NOTES:
+untuk Changes di Project Django, terletak di repository sebelumnya (kakibola) (it doesnt allow me to commit the Django folder from local into this repository and so, its synced with the old repository)

 <!-- <!-- # flutter-shopbola

 1. Jelaskan apa itu widget tree pada Flutter dan bagaimana hubungan parent-child (induk-anak) bekerja antar widget.